 Don’t make my mistake.

 My ex and I split eight years ago.
-I am still decluttering him from my life.
+I am still decluttering him from my life, downsizing into my future.
 Every time I get rid of a piece of furniture, art, jewelry or clothing, I wonder why I didn’t do it sooner.
 After all, I have long believed that things contain energy — memories of experiences that are either positive or negative.
 Of course, sometimes memories are complicated, much like how you probably feel about your ex.
 I do.
 But that doesn’t mean that holding on to artifacts from your former life does anything but hold you back.

 First, you must know that I prefer a simple lifestyle: a few items of favorite clothing I feel confident in, quality kitchenware that I love and that lasts, and good furniture that I cherish long-term.
 Nothing makes me happier than tossing out out-grown kids’ clothes and toys, giving away books I’ve enjoyed, and knowing that everything I own is of value to me — and will be used and appreciated.
 This message of gratitude is core to my parenting, and to how I find joy and meaning in my everyday life.